webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 * `defaultProfile (boolean)`: Indicates if the browser should use the default profile or create a new one.
 By default the value is `false` so a new one is created.
-You might want to set it to `true` if you want `sonarwhal` to have access to pages where the default profile is already authenticated.
+You might want to set it to `true` if you want `webhint` to have access to pages where the default profile is already authenticated.
 This only applies for Google Chrome as Microsoft Edge doesn’t create a new profile.
 * `useTabUrl (boolean)`: Indicates if the browser should navigate first